MocaCDev/extras/python/yal_lang/README.md

 get_file = MAIN_PATH + '/' + get_file

 """
-this lines of code are useless when assigning get_file the .yal filename, so you can either keep these few lines of code or delete them, no harm will be done
+this if statement is useless when assigning get_file the .yal filename, so you can either keep the if statement or delete ir, no harm will be done
 """
 if not '.yal' in get_file:
   raise Exception('Cannot open and execute ' + get_file + '\nNot a .yal file')